AI Ethics

 When AI Use Becomes Misuse

 Using AI can cross into unethical territory when it replaces your own work or violates academic integrity.
-These behaviours put you at risk of academic misconduct:
+This is the case both at university and will very often be the case more widely.

 • Generating and submitting content produced by AI instead of completing the work yourself.